Table of contents

 Option 4 - Order a copy of a complete file

 After you have seen the "genealogy package" documents online, you may also be interested in ordering copies of the remaining documents in the file that were not digitized, which are mostly administrative records, and possibly medical records and correspondence.
-To do this, you must order copies from LAC using our online Order Form for Reproductions.
+To do this, you must order copies from LAC using our online Ordering copies online.

-- Information about how to order copies of documents (price list, method of payment, rush service, etc.) can be found under Price List and Service Standards -- Regular Copies.
+- Information about how to order copies of documents (price list, method of payment, rush service, etc.) can be found under Prices, time frames and delivery-- Regular Copies.

 - Because we receive such a large volume of requests, we cannot do pre-order page counts.
 These portions of the files can contain as many as 200 or more pages.